razab87/rasBodyMod/README.md

 1. Download the latest .zip file from the [release section](https://github.com/razab87/rasBodyMod/releases/tag/v1.5.11).
 2. Extract the .zip file.
 3. From the extracted file, copy the folder "rasBodyMod" from rasBodyMod-[version]/Contents/mods/ to your Zomboid/mods folder.

-**Note:** The mod contains some nudity and is therefore only intended for a mature audience.
-However, the mod does not contain any sexually explicit content and I'll never add this type of content.